 Added the Ability to Remove Sensitive Meta Keys from all Alert Output for Data Privacy

 For data privacy reasons, you can now remove some sensitive meta keys from all alert output globally, regardless of the data source.
 In the ESA Correlation service, you can add sensitive meta keys to the global-private-fields parameter, which removes them from the output of all alerts.
-For more information, see “How to Remove Sensitive Meta Keys from Global Alerts” in the ESA Configuration Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see Remove Sensitive Meta Keys Globally from All Alerts for Data Privacy.

 Esper Version Upgraded from Version 7.1.0 to 8.2.0